muziejus/media-history-of-nyc/sections/assessment.md

 class participation, it is not sufficient.
 This class requires active participation both inside the classroom and outside.

-You can miss up to three meetings without penalty, and you can use these opportunities tactically, to provide space and time to either fulfill other obligations or recuperate from the previous night.
+You can miss up to two meetings without penalty, and you can use these opportunities tactically, to provide space and time to either fulfill other obligations or recuperate from the previous night.
 I don’t care why you didn’t come.
-I start to care with the fourth absence, and I start to require documentation.
+I start to care with the third absence, and I start to require documentation.
 Repeated unexcused absence quickly gobbles up the class participation component of the grade and begins to threaten your ability to even *pass* the course.